brainworkup/fighton.brainworkup.io/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I'm a neuroscientist who studies how genetics shape our behavior and risk for psychiatric illness, a developmental neuropsychologist who sees individuals referred for a wide range of cognitive difficulties, and an advocate and supporter of open-source data science.
+I'm a neuroscientist who studies how genetics shape our behavior and risk for psychiatric illness; a developmental neuropsychologist who sees patients referred for a wide-range of cognitive difficulties; and a supporter of open-source data science.

 <!-- My research interests include brain-behavior relationships, neurodevelopment,
 and the molecular genetic architecture of neurocognitive functions; and novel methods to communicate this work to the public. -->